bgachara/notes/pl-backend.md

 ## Garbage Collection

--  fully concurrent garbage collection is the future of automatic memory management.
-I’m talking garbage collectors that run in other threads and clean up after me without ever stopping me in the middle of what I’m doing.
+- Fully concurrent garbage collection is the future of automatic memory management.
+- I'm talking garbage collectors that run in other threads and clean up after me without ever stopping me in the middle of what I'm doing.

 ## Ahead of Time compilation(**AOT**) vs Just in Time compilation(**JIT**)